dondreytaylor/capway-instagram-test/README.md

 ![Screens-2](readme-assets/2.png)

 ### BONUS:
 - Make the images tappable within the profile.
-Tapping the image should bring up a popup
+Tapping the image should bring up a popup containing that image.
 - Add a UIPanGesture to the popup allowing you to drag it around.